cpputest/cpputest.github.io/manual.markdown

 (Do not forget to restore it in the teardown again!)

-If you want to completely disable memory leak detection then you can do so by building CppUTest with "configure --disable-memory-leak-detection" or passing -DCPPUTEST_MEM_LEAK_DETECTION_DISABLED to the compiler when compiling CppUTest.
+If you want to completely disable memory leak detection then you can do so by building CppUTest with `configure --disable-memory-leak-detection` or passing `-DCPPUTEST_MEM_LEAK_DETECTION_DISABLED` to the compiler when compiling CppUTest.

 ### Conflicts with operator new macros (STL!)